-1920s Cottage Kitchen & Breakfast, Mud Entry Remodel - Monroe, North Carolina - Featured in This Old House Magazine - Sept 2018
+1920s Historic Home Design and Remodel - Kitchen & Breakfast, Mud Entry - Monroe, North Carolina - Featured in This Old House Magazine - Sept 2018

 In order to preserve a family home and its history, my clients made a cross-country relocation back to North Carolina.
 Their quest began with engaging us to remodel the heart of their home - the kitchen.
 Though a few of the original elements were intact, most had disappeared by the way of a late 1970s renovation.
 Thankfully, the pre-existing wood valances and upper side cabinets were still in good condition, as well as some built-ins near the breakfast area.
 I was delighted this couple wanted to retain them as our jumping-off point, since character and charm stood high on the list.